-The new Jimi Hendrix Anthology West Coast Seattle Boy bonus DVD Voodoo Child answers a lot about Jimi’s time in Nashville, which for the most part is an unknown piece of the puzzle.
+The new Jimi Hendrix Anthology West Coast Seattle Boy bonus DVD Voodoo Child answers a lot of questions about Jimi’s time in Nashville, which for the most part is an unknown piece of the puzzle.
 Jimi not only formed his first band The King Kasuals with Billy Cox on Bass while in Nashville but it was here that he cut his teeth with some of the best Rhythm and Blues acts of the day.

 Jimi Hendrix at Ft.
 Campbell, KY

 The first step to Nashville for the Seattle, Washington native was joining the Military.
 “I was 18.
 I figured I would have to go into the Army sooner or later, so I walked into the first recruiting office I saw and volunteered.
 I wanted to get everything over with before I got into music as a career so they wouldn’t call me up in the middle of something that might be happening. “

 Jimi wasn’t able to sign up as a musician because he had no formal musical training so he joined the most elite outfit he could.
 The 101st Airborne Division, The Screaming Eagles of Ft.
 Campbell, Kentucky.
 He wrote home “Well Dad, here I am exactly where I wanted to go in the 101st Airborne.”

 Young Jimi with Red Danelectro